Why teamwork is important (importance of teamwork in business):

 Business owners and managers like to talk a lot about teamwork.
-Head into almost any office environment, and posters, signs and sticky notes about teamwork will cover the walls and desks.
+Head into almost any office environment, and posters, signs, and sticky notes about teamwork will cover the walls and desks.

 But true teamwork in business is hard to find, especially if you work in a competitive industry.
 In spite of that rarity, it remains one of the most productive human activities possible.
 Every business wants to harness this fabulous “team” power, but achieving such a level of motivation and just initiative isn’t easy.

-Building a team that can truly get results isn’t done with slogans and policies or posters and sticky notes.
+Building the team that can truly get results isn’t done with slogans and policies or posters and sticky notes.
 By respecting each person’s individual contributions, showing your appreciation, and making sure they know that their team effort has the potential for real fulfillment and success, you can build and sustain a team of employees that are happier and leave work each day with a good sense of accomplishment from a job well done.